astronomer/docs/software/configure-component-size-limits.md

         #     ...
 ```

-### Configurable Components {#list-of-configurable-components}
+### Configurable Components

 :::info
-When [defining components](#configuring-individual-deployment-components) the **full definition** of the component must be included in the list entry undernearth the components key, not just the portions you wish to change.
+When [defining components](#configure-individual-deployment-components), you must include the full definition of the component in the list entry after the components key, instead of only the components you want to define.
 :::

 :::tip
-KubernetesExecutor Task pod-sizes are created on an as-needed basis and don't have standing resource-requirements.
-Their resource-requirements are [configured at the task level](#configuring-kubernetes-task-pod-size).
+KubernetesExecutor task pod sizes are created on an as-needed basis and don't have persisting resource requirements.
+Their resource requirements are [configured at the task level](#configure-kubernetes-task-pod-size).
 :::

 Configurable components include:

-**Airflow Scheduler**
+- **Airflow Scheduler**

    ```yaml
    - name: scheduler